History of decompression research and development: The arterial bubble decompression model

-A model based on the Arterial Bubble assumption (Arterial Bubble model version 2, or AB Model 2) was developed for the calculation of decompression tables.
+A model based on the Arterial Bubble model assumption (Arterial Bubble model version 2, or AB Model 2) was developed for the calculation of decompression tables.

 This gas phase model uses an equation which can be compared to a classic "M-value" associated with a corrective factor that reduces the permitted gradient for small values of the compartment time constant.

 The consequence is the introduction of deeper stops than a classic dissolved phase decompression model.

-The rationalization of the arterial bubble assumption considers two situations:
+The explanation of the arterial bubble assumption considers two situations: